White House drops Interior nominee after Murkowski objects

 “I know how important resource development is to the state.
 It’s the economic blood of the state.
 But I also know how important the outdoors are to everyone in Alaska.
 Everyone in Alaska wants to see that preserved and protected,″ he said.

-Beaudreau later served as chief of staff under former Interior Secretary Sally Jewell.
+Beaudreau later served as acting assistant secretary and then chief of staff under former Interior Secretary Sally Jewell.

 Klein also served at Interior during the Obama administration, working on renewable energy and climate change.
 Most recently, she was deputy director of the State Energy and Environmental Impact Center at the New York University School of Law.